jfsimon/RosettaBundle/README.md

 --------------------------------------------------

-Currently tested and working
+Currently tested and working:

 -  PHP scanner
 -  Locator
 -  Translator

-Next steps
+Next steps:

 -  Importer
 -  Deployer
 -  Twig scanner (ouch!)
+-  Test services with WebTestCase

+As every services will be tested, I will start admin interface developpement.

 Install & setup the bundle